 Circuit Breaker Tune-Up Basics

 When you call one of our licensed electricians to your home, we’ll run through a checklist to assess your electric panel.
-We’ll look closely at the circuits to make sure that the switches are all operating correctly; then, we’ll assess the strength of the connections and tighten any that are loose.
+GEN3 will look closely at the circuits to make sure that the switches are all operating correctly; then assess the strength of the connections and tighten any that are loose.
 We’ll also add conductive gel, which tends to dry over time.

 We’ll also make sure that your electrical panel is fully up to safety code.
-Homes that are over 20 years old may have circuit boards that need to be upgraded to meet today’s safety standards.
+Homes that are over 20 years old have circuit boards that an electrician can update to meet today’s safety standards.

 Signs You Should Schedule a Tune-Up ASAP

-A professional tune-up is recommended every two years, but you should contact an electrician right away if you experience any of the following:
+GEN3 recommends a professional tune-up every two years by a licensed electrician.
+Contact an electrician right away if you experience any of the following: